 Follow Up Courses

 We also offer bespoke service design courses for groups, individuals and businesses.
-To find out more, visit our Tailor Made Training page.
+To find out more, visit our Customised Training page.
 If you're interested in Online study options, you might like our Service Design (Online) course.

 “I really enjoyed learning about all the different tools for ideation and then refining those ideas and bringing them to something that you can actually deliver to a client or a policy maker, or any one that has given you a design brief to work on.” – Colin